esphome/esphome-docs/cookbook/arduino_port_extender.rst

-Arduino Port Extender
+Arduino Port Expander
 =====================

 .. seo::
-    :description: Instructions on using an Arduino board, like the Pro Mini for extending ports of a ESPHome node
+    :description: Instructions on using an Arduino board, like the Pro Mini for expanding ports of a ESPHome node
     :image: arduino_pro_mini.jpg
-    :keywords: Arduino port extender ESPHome
+    :keywords: Arduino port expander extender ESPHome

-The Arduino is a widely used microcontroller, easy to use and accesible.
-With this sketch you can use any compatible Arduino board with ESPHome and read and write pins.
+With this sketch you can control pins of a remote Arduino board through ESPHome.
+The Arduino acts as a port expander, allowing you to use more pins than a standard ESP8266/ESP32 has.

 .. figure:: images/arduino_pro_mini.jpg
     :align: center
     :width: 75.0%

 The Arduino is connected to the ESP via I²C.
 Most Arduinos use the ``A4`` and ``A5`` pins for the I²C bus so those pins are not available to read from ESPHome.